Denver Pioneers men's lacrosse: Season Results

-†NCAA canceled 2020 collegiate activities due to the COVID-19 virus.
+†The NCAA canceled 2020 collegiate activities due to the COVID-19 virus.

 Peter Barton Lacrosse Stadium

 Peter Barton Lacrosse Stadium was completed in time for the 2005 collegiate lacrosse season in February and was formally dedicated on April 30, 2005.
 It is the first collegiate stadium in the nation to be designed solely for lacrosse, and is home to DU men's and women's lacrosse teams.The north-facing stadium can accommodate approximately 2,000 people and features pre-cast concrete bench seating, locker rooms for men and women, public restrooms, a concession area, viewing pavilion/conference room and a two-direction press box that also serves the soccer field to the south.

 The stadium is named for the late Peter Barton, who was the former president and chief executive of cable television company Liberty Media Corp.
 Laura Barton, Peter Barton’s widow, donated the lead gift for the $6.32 million stadium complex.
 Other prominent donors were John and Anna Sie, and Myra Levy, whose family used to sell concessions at DU football games.

 With a capacity of approximately 2,000, Peter Barton Lacrosse Stadium has hosted 26 sellout games (including an exhibition match against Johns Hopkins on January 30, 2016), including eight in a row (as of 2/28/16).
 DU is 76–14 all time at Peter Barton Lacrosse, including 45–5 under Coach Bill Tierney, and 21–4 in sellout games.

 The 10 highest attendance games are listed below: